kristianbangsoe/Occupa/README.md

 * Make sure you have the latest version of Visual Studio and Xcode
 * Open the occupaTab.sln in Visual Studio
-* Make sure that Occupa.ios is set as startup project
+* Make sure that OccupaTab.ios is set as startup project
 * Confirm that the debug is set to an iPad of your choice
 * Push the play button to build and run the application